epam/edp-cd-pipeline-operator/docs/api.md

-Stage is the Schema for the stages API
+Stage is the Schema for the stages API.

 <table>
     <thead>